Comprehensive Legal Services & Counsel

 Our highly respected employment law firm has a stellar reputation helping workers fight back against employers who abuse whistleblowers.
 We firmly believe that employers who stomp all over the rights of their workers deserve to be held accountable for their wrongdoing.
 That is why our legal professionals use our unique insight to help workers across a wide range of industries pursue whistleblower claims for discrimination, wrongful termination, wage and hour violations, and more.

-Although businesses and corporations are backed by their own teams of lawyers who exclusively serve them, when you choose Kingsley and Kingsley to handle your case, we will leverage our extensive resources and proven strategies to even the playing field.
+Although businesses and corporations are backed by their own teams of lawyers who exclusively serve them, when you choose Kingsley & Kingsley Lawyers to handle your case, we will leverage our extensive resources and proven strategies to even the playing field.
 Using an employment attorney is one of the best ways to put yourself on equal ground.

 To learn more about your employee rights, please contact our elite employment law team today at (818) 990-8300.
 We proudly serve clients throughout Los Angeles, so please don't hesitate to get in touch with us for assistance with your whistleblower claim.